seamapi/react/README.md

 or place the following in the `<head>` tag:

+> You should replace the version string below with the exact version of this package used by your application.

 ```html
 <link rel="stylesheet" href="https://react.seam.co/v/^1.0.0/index.min.css" />
 ```

-> You can replace the version string above with the exact version of this package used by your application.

 ### Fonts